 - A. After a Final Agency Order Orders the Destruction of Marijuana.
 If the State Licensing Authority issues a Final Agency Order pursuant to section 12-43.4-602, C.R.S., that orders the destruction of some or all of the Licensee's unauthorized Retail Marijuana or unauthorized Retail Marijuana Product, the Licensee may: - Voluntarily Surrender.
-The Licensee may voluntarily surrender to the Division all of its unauthorized Retail Marijuana and unauthorized Retail Marijuana Product that are described in the Final Agency Order in accordance with the provisions of Rule R 1202. - Seek A Stay.
-The Licensee may file a petition for a stay of the Final Agency Order with the Denver district court within 15 days of the date of the Final Agency Order. - 3.
+The Licensee may voluntarily surrender to the Division all of its unauthorized Retail Marijuana and unauthorized Retail Marijuana Product that are described in the Final Agency Order in accordance with the provisions of Rule R 1202.
+If the Licensee chooses to voluntarily surrender its plants and Product: - a.
+The Licensee must complete and return the Division's voluntary surrender form within 15 calendar days of the date of the Final Agency Order.

+- b.
+The individual signing the affidavit of voluntary surrender on behalf of the Licensee must affirm that the individual has authority to represent and bind the Licensee. - 2.
+Seek A Stay.
+The Licensee may file File a petition for a stay of the Final Agency Order with the Denver district court within 15 days of the date of the Final Agency Order. - 3.
 Take No Action.
-If the Licensee does not either (1) voluntarily surrender its unauthorized Retail Marijuana or unauthorized Retail Marijuana Product as set forth in section A(1)(a) of this rule; or (2) properly seek a stay of the Final Agency Order as set forth in section A(2) of this rule, the Division will enter upon the Licensed Premises and seize and destroy the marijuana and/or marijuana products that are the subject of the Final Agency Order. - B. General Requirements Applicable To All Licensees Following Final Agency Order To Destroy Unauthorized Retail Marijuana and Unauthorized Retail Marijuana Product.
-The following requirements apply regardless of whether the Licensee voluntarily surrenders its unauthorized Retail Marijuana or unauthorized Retail Marijuana Product seeks a stay of agency action, or takes no action: - 1.
-The 15 day period set forth in section 12-43.3-602(5), C.R.S., and this rule shall include holidays and weekends. - During the period of time between the issuance of the Final Agency Order and the destruction of the unauthorized Retail Marijuana or unauthorized Retail Marijuana Product the Licensee shall not sell, destroy, or otherwise let any unauthorized Retail Marijuana or unauthorized Retail Marijuana Product that are subject to the Final Agency Order leave the Licensed Premises, unless specifically authorized by the State Licensing Authority or Court order.
+If the Licensee does not either (1) voluntarily surrender its unauthorized Retail Marijuana or unauthorized Retail Marijuana Product as set forth in section A(1)(a) of this rule; or (2) properly seek a stay of the Final Agency Order as set forth in section A(2) of this rule, the Division will enter upon the Licensed Premises and seize and destroy the marijuana plants and/or marijuana products that are the subject of the Final Agency Order.
+The Division will only take such action if a district attorney for the judicial district in which the unauthorized Retail Marijuana or unauthorized Retail Marijuana Product are located has not notified the Division that the unauthorized Retail Marijuana Product constitute evidence in a criminal proceeding and that it should not be destroyed. - B. General Requirements Applicable To All Licensees Following Final Agency Order To